 What is Protected Health Information (PHI)?

 According to HIPAA Journal, “Protected health information includes all individually identifiable health information, including demographic data, medical histories, test results, insurance information, and other information used to identify a patient or provide healthcare services or healthcare coverage.
 ‘Protected’ means the information is protected under the HIPAA Privacy Rule.”
-Electronic protected health information or ePHI is defined in HIPAA as any protected health information (PHI) that is created, stored, transmitted, or received in any electronic format or media.

 When organizations store PHI electronically, they need to be mindful of where it is all stored – from creation to destruction – just as they previously did with paper records.
 Oftentimes, in electronic settings, data sprawl occurs, and organizations lose sight of where all of their PHI resides within their systems.
-This causes problems and risk.
+This causes problems and risks.
 After all, if you don’t know where PHI lives within your organization, how will you know whether it’s being protected?

 What Are Best Practices for Tracking PHI in the Cloud?

 For healthcare and healthcare-adjacent organizations, it is critical to define safeguards around sensitive data, which can only be accomplished by creating a data inventory and assessing the safeguards currently in place, so you know where additional support is needed.
-That’s where an ePHI inventory comes in.
-Creating an ePHI inventory involves collecting and compiling information about where and how ePHI is stored, received, maintained or transmitted within your organization.
+That’s where a PHI inventory comes in.
+Creating a PHI inventory involves collecting and compiling information about where and how PHI is stored, received, maintained, or transmitted within your organization.
 Doing this on your own can be a time-consuming process and a heavy lift on resources, especially if you are starting from scratch.
 However, there are numerous benefits that your organization can reap from this inventory, beyond just understanding where PHI lives.

-Why Do I Need an ePHI inventory?
+Why Do I Need a PHI inventory?

 Deciding what is and is not PHI for this inventory build requires expertise and a significant investment in time and resources, as does deciding if the measures in place adequately protect that data.

-Beyond creating an ePHI inventory and identifying risks and vulnerabilities, Assess software also helps you manage and remediate identified risks—all through one portal.
+Beyond creating a PHI inventory and identifying risks and vulnerabilities, ClearDATA helps you manage and remediate identified risks—all through one portal.
 Our team of experienced professionals creates your custom Risk Management Plan, displayed through an interactive and intuitive dashboard where your team can assign tasks and timelines to track progress against remediating identified risks.
 Your Risk Management Plan portal screens can also be shared with auditors, should the need arise.